 Those who frequent Wilsons now are often regulars and it is easy to feel from the atmosphere, and the way that Pierre relates to people, that he does see his restaurant as a place of hospitality.
 Little has changed over the decades in the traditional décor and food.
 You can eat in, or take away.
 Given its 51 years of serving the locality, it obviously must have something going for it.
 The prices are extraordinarily low for a Sydney restaurant – main meals for $12, for example!
 We plan to go back and eat there, even though we now live out of the area.
 Give it a try yourself!

 South Sydney Herald March 2009

-Times have moved on, but Sydney’s first Lebanese restaurant is still going (as of time of writing in December 2017.
+Times have moved on, but Sydney’s first Lebanese restaurant is still going (as at the time of writing in December 2017).
 These days, the main meals are a little more expensive, but not much.
 Just $14 will buy you one of the meat courses.
 The mixed plates are more expensive: $25 for a Mixed Meat Plate or a Mixed Vegetable Plate for one.
-But they include all the extras like hommos, baba ghannouj, felafel, cauliflower and lady fingers.
+But they include all the extras like hommos, baba ghannouj, falafel, cauliflower and ladyfingers.
 And the Mixed Grilled Plate at $35 for two sounds like a bargain.